abhyas01/Lingo-lens/README.md

 ## How It Works

+1. Select the language you want to learn.
-1. Point the camera at an object.
+2. Point the camera at an object.
-2. Adjust the detection box and anchor a label in 3D space.
+3. Adjust the detection box and anchor a label in 3D space.
-3. **Tap the anchored label** to reveal its translation and hear the pronunciation.
+4. **Tap the anchored label** to reveal its translation and hear the pronunciation.
-4. Long press a label to delete it.
+5. Long press a label to delete it.
-5. Save the word to your personal collection for review later.
+6. Save the word to your personal collection.

 ## Key Technologies